aprilsbloom/thecatapi-discord-bot/README.md

 - Video
   - This command fetches a random video from a [list of subreddits](https://github.com/paintingofblue/thecatapi-discord-bot/blob/main/API.py#L7).
 It shows the information about the post, such as the title, who posted it, the subreddit it was posted in and the post link.

-- Breed Info
+- Breeds
   - This command has 2 different arguments.
 It can be used to show a description of your chosen breed, to show statistics about your breed, as well as list all supported breeds by the bot.
   - Information
     - Using the Breed ID `acur` to fetch information about the American Curl provides us with the following information

     <img style="width: 25%;" src="https://user-images.githubusercontent.com/90877067/209638911-d472e143-e587-4204-ab6f-9868d5757426.png">

   - Statistics
     - Using the Breed ID `acur` to fetch statistics about the American Curl provides us with the following information

     <img style="width: 25%;" src="https://user-images.githubusercontent.com/90877067/209639566-cb087fc9-1139-4444-88fb-3ad9caf4a983.png">

   - List
     - Running this command with the `List` argument shows us a list of 4 letter codes we can use with the bot.

     <img style="width: 25%;" src="https://user-images.githubusercontent.com/90877067/209639799-ff3489e7-0e84-4bdd-b790-8044894380e9.png">

 - Schedule
-  - This command allows you to add a Discord webhook to the hourly cat video schedule I've created.
+  - This command allows you to add a Discord webhook to the hourly cat photo schedule I've created.
 It features 3 arguments, which allow you to either add a webhook, remove it, or view the current webhook added to the schedule.

 - Help
   - This command basically sends a short version of this.